Zhangxf-ccnu/EnImpute/README.md

 Contents of this archive
 ------------------------
 (1) pkg: subdirectory that contains the R package.
-(2) real_data_analysis: subdirectory that contains scripts for performing real data analysis.
+(2) down_sampling_experiments: subdirectory that contains scripts for performing down-sampling experiments.
 (3) shiny: subdirectory that contains the Shiny application.
 (4) EnImpute-manual.pdf: reference manual.

-The EnImpute package has the following R-package dependencies: DrImpute, Rmagic, rsvd, SAVER, Seurat, scImpute and stats.
+The EnImpute package has the following R-package dependencies: DrImpute, Rmagic, rsvd, SAVER, Seurat, scImpute, scRMD and stats.
 The dependencies will be automatically installed along with EnImpute.
 If the dependencies are not installed correctly, please install them by yourself.
-You can install the dependencies using the following scripts:
+You can install the dependencies using the following commands:

 # DrImpute (https://github.com/ikwak2/DrImpute)
-library(devtools)
 install.packages("DrImpute")

 # Rmagic (https://github.com/KrishnaswamyLab/MAGIC)